 Classes had been conducted for two years before the Fruita Schoolhouse was built, when Elijah Cutler Behunin donated land for a school building in 1896.
-He and other early Junction settlers constructed the building.
+He and other early Junction (later called "Fruita") settlers constructed the building.
 Even though only eight families lived in Junction, these farmers had large families.
-The Behunins raised thirteen children themselves, one of which, Nettie, became the first schoolteacher at age twelve.
+The Behunins raised thirteen children themselves, one of whom, Nettie, became the first schoolteacher, at age twelve.
 She taught children in the Behunin home before the schoolhouse was built.
 Nettie's first class had 22 students, three of whom were her siblings.

 Originally, there was a flat, dirt covered roof on the school.
 A peaked, shingled roof was added in 1912 or 1913.
 The interior walls, originally bare and chinked logs, were plastered in 1935.
 The first desks were homemade, constructed of pine, and seated two students each.
 These were sometimes used to quiet unruly students.
 The teacher would seat a troublesome boy with a girl, and the resulting blow to his ego would often bring him under control.